hikaya-io/activity/CONTRIBUTING.md

     - The project uses `Flake8` for python code linting.

 ## CI/CD
-  - We are currently using Github Actions for simple build checks.
+  - We are currently using GitHub Actions for simple build checks.
   - In the future, we will introduce more rigorous checks including unit tests, integration tests, end-to-end tests, and automatic deployments to `dev`.

 # Community